DitipriyaGupta/NotesApp/README.md

 - User can Register and Login
 - User can create and view all the notes
 - User can Update and Delete existing notes
+- Ensures a good user experience across a variety of platforms, including desktops, laptops, tablets, and smartphones.

 ## Screenshots